SoniiiT/devdisk/readme.md

-This is my DevDisk, where I put evertyhing in it
+This is my DevDisk, where I put evertyhing on it